Management of Dental Patients Taking Anticoagulants or Antiplatelet Drugs

 The scope of the guidance was informed by conducting telephone interviews with sixteen general dental practitioners (GDPs) from both rural and city practices from across Scotland.
 The aim was to identify current practice and factors which may influence the management of patients taking these drugs.
 The interviews also helped establish what dentists wanted from this guidance.

-A patient questionnaire was developed to ensure that patients’ views are represented in the guidance.
-The questionnaire was distributed using two routes: (i) It was posted on three charity websites: Anticoagulation Europe; the Atrial Fibrillation Association; and The Stroke Association, and (ii) It was also distributed (face-to-face) through anticoagulation clinics in NHS Tayside with the help of colleagues from the Scottish Health Council.
-A summary report [accessible version] is available
+A patient questionnaire was developed to ensure that patients’ views were represented in the guidance.
+The questionnaire was distributed using two routes: (i) It was posted on three charity websites: Anticoagulation Europe; the Atrial Fibrillation Association; The Stroke Association, and (ii) It was also distributed (face-to-face) through anticoagulation clinics in NHS Tayside with the help of colleagues from the Scottish Health Council.
+A summary report [accessible version] is available.

-A diagnostic analysis comprises four stages: consultation feedback questionnaire; semi-structured telephone interviews; pre-guidance publication questionnaire; and post-guidance publication questionnaire:
+Diagnostic analyses comprised of four stages: consultation feedback questionnaire; semi-structured telephone interviews; pre-guidance publication questionnaire; post-guidance publication questionnaire.